Guides

 • We'll toggle on Internal.
 This means that this information will NOT be available to share in Exhibitions or Modules.*

-*Currently, no data in Structured List field types can be shared in Exhibitions or Modules, but this option will be available in the future.
+*Currently, no Structured List data can be shared in Exhibitions or Modules, but this option will be introduced in a future update.
+When implemented, Markdown formatting will display (italicized titles, for example).

 Structured List field type labeled Provenance